MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 >
 > For completeness, this article includes values from the Azure classic portal, which was retired January 08, 2018.

-When you configure sensitivity labels or protection templates for encryption, you select the usage rights that will then be automatically applied when the label or template is selected by users, administrators, or configured services.
-For example, in the Azure portal you can select roles that configure a logical grouping of usage rights, or you can configure the individual rights.
+This article describes usage rights you can configure to be automatically applied when a label or template is selected by users, administrators, or configured services.

+Usage rights are selected when you configure sensitivity labels or protection templates for encryption.
+For example, you can select roles that configure a logical grouping of usage rights, or configure the individual rights separately.
 Alternatively users might select and apply the usage rights themselves.

+> [!IMPORTANT]
+> Use this article to understand how usage rights are *designed* to be interpreted by applications.
+>
-Use this article to help you configure the usage rights you want for the application you’re using and understand how these rights are designed to be interpreted by applications.
-However, applications might vary in how they implement the rights so always consult their documentation and do your own testing with the applications that users use to check the behavior before you deploy in production.
+> Applications may vary in how they implement usage rights, and we recommend consulting with your application's documentation and performing your own testing to check application behavior before deploying in production.
+>

 ## Usage rights and descriptions
 The following table lists and describes the usage rights that Rights Management supports, and how they are used and interpreted.
 They are listed by their **common name**, which is typically how you might see the usage right displayed or referenced, as a more friendly version of the single-word value that is used in the code (the **Encoding in policy** value).